bugsbugsbux/sendline/README.md

 the connection.

 ## `:SendlineConnect [bufnr]`
-Assign a specific channel (for `vim.api.nvim_chan_send`) to the (code) buffer, which will be used to send lines if no explicit target was given.
+Set the target terminal for the current buffer.
+It will be used when `:Sendline` is called without an explicit target.

 ## `:SendlineDisconnect [bufnr]`
 Removes the given or current buffer's connection.